arki1/examples/README.md

 ### Install kfctl

 The Kubeflow command-line tool, [`kfctl`](https://www.kubeflow.org/docs/gke/deploy/deploy-cli/), can be installed running a few steps.
-As of January 2020, because of [an error](https://github.com/kubeflow/kubeflow/issues/4642) in the kubeflow installation, we have to make a few extra steps.

 First, let's define what version we want to install and export some variables: